ehakaneren/Heren.Localization/README.md

 # Heren.Localization
-Json Localization library for .NetCore projects.
+Json localization library for .NetCore projects.

 # Project
 This library allows to use JSON files instead of RESX in an ASP.NET application.
 The code tries to be most compliant with Microsoft guidelines.